 Dr. and Mrs. Story had 2 children, Donald “Donn” Laird Story who was born in 1933 (and died in 2009) and Mary Margaret Story who was born in 1936 (and died in 2015).

 Dr. Story was appointed a Coroner for the County of Kent in 1950 and he served in that position until 1970.
 Dr. Story had his own EKG and x-ray machines and he also had a full pharmacy on site.

 In 1966 and 1967 Dr. Story acted as the Centennial Chairman for the Town of Blenheim.
 Part of his duties included resurrecting the town bell, which had been put into storage after the old town hall had been demolished in 1951.
 The bell was re-located to the Main Street of Blenheim and a new support housing was made for the bell in front of the municipal building.
 The old bell was rung 100 times on New Years Day in 1967.
 At the unveiling of the bell Dr. Story gave a speech and in his remarks he commented that, “Blenheim was a thriving town with five saw mills, a cooper shop, basket work, bentwood factory and cabinet works when the town hall was constructed in 1896.”
 It was obvious that the Town of Blenheim was a source of great pride for Dr. Story.

-He was a Past President of the Chatham Public General Hospital Medical Staff and in 1937 he served as the President of the Kent County Medical Society.
+He was a Past President of the Public General Hospital Medical Staff and in 1937 he served as the President of the Kent County Medical Society.
 Dr. Story was a member of the Blenheim Public School Board for many years.
 He was the President of the Blenheim Rotary Club, Worshipful Master of Kent Lodge No. 274 A.F. & A.M. in Blenheim, District Deputy Grand Master of the Chatham District Masonic Lodge and a member of both the Blenheim Shriner Club and the London Mocha Temple Shriner Club.
 Other interests of Dr. Story included traveling, photography, golf and curling.

 Mrs. Story died at the Public General Hospital in Chatham on the 29th of August, 1968.
 She was buried at Evergreen Cemetery in Blenheim.